juedwards/MakeCode_python_lessons/e12_Minecraft_Data_Adventures.md

 2. **Trail Markers**: Use `trail` at corners or important spots
 3. **Backup**: The `mark` command is great for temporary saves
 4. **Exploration**: Start a trail before exploring new areas
+5. **File Names**: Check your Desktop for all the .txt files created!

 ---